TEXTILE EXCHANGE ORGANIC COTTON ROUND TABLE

 Just launched!
 A powerful and thought-provoking interview series that will give you a unique insight into the wealth of talent, knowledge and leadership that exists in West Africa’s cotton sector; a sector that is fast gaining attention on the international stage.

 In September 2018, Textile Exchange launched its first Regional Organic Cotton Round Table (OCRT) in West Africa, held in Koudougou, Burkina Faso, in collaboration with Catholic Relief Services (CRS) and the United States Department of Agriculture (USDA) during the inaugural Salon International du Cotton et du Textiles (SICOT).
 The week of events bought together pioneers driving sustainability across West Africa’s cotton sector, and we were fortunate to have an Emmy-nominated documentary producer, David Bowen-Jones of TVPP, with us to capture their thoughts on camera.

 The result is a series of 19 inspiring interviews, which we are delighted to share with you.
-Three or four interviews will be released each month until October 2019 and added to this page.
+Three or four interviews are being released each month until October 2019.
+You can find all the releases so far below.
 Keep an eye out for new releases announced through Textile Exchange’s newsletter (sign up at the bottom of our homepage), or via our Facebook and twitter.